yubster4525/upb/README.md

 After installing the dependencies, you can train the provided PPO agent on the training version of the game.
 The training script uses MPI so you can run it with multiple processes:

+Ensure that both an MPI implementation and the `mpi4py` Python package are installed before running the examples.

 ~~~~
 mpirun -np 4 python examples/train.py